How to pivot your business strategy quickly

-Other times, a business needs to make a strategic shift due to circumstances outside of your control.
+Other times, a business needs to make a strategic shift due to circumstances outside of its control.
 Take the COVID-19 pandemic, for example.
-In just a few weeks, most businesses—from small Main Street shops to giant enterprise organizations—needed to shift to remote work or quickly pivot to find ways to keep employees on the payroll.
+In just a few weeks, most businesses—from small shops to giant enterprise organizations—needed to shift to remote work or quickly find ways to keep employees on the payroll.

 So how do you know when you need to pivot your strategy?
 If key indicators highlight that a shift is on the horizon, it's best to evaluate whether the pivot will be a large, organization-wide change or a more simple change.
 Is your team maxed out?
 Are productivity and retention taking a hit?
 It may be time to restructure your teams and secure some more headcount.
 Is your customer base changing or jumping ship and heading to your competition?
 Maybe it's time to reevaluate your customer's current needs and the way you're connecting with them.
 Do you find yourself slowed down by legacy systems and processes?
 A full digital transformation is likely necessary for you to keep pace with your competitors and meet your customer's expectations.

-Here are three common ways to pivot and how you can execute them effectively.
+Here are three common ways to pivot your business and how you can execute them effectively.

 Pivot your vision